Strategic Dynamic Pricing with Network Effects

-In order to study the effect of network structure in the optimal revenue, we consider a weakly tied block-model, where $E=I+\delta C$, for some small $\delta$.
-This network externality captures the fact that externalities of buyers within each group is larger than the ones across groups.
-Using a second order Taylor approximation, the normalized revenue becomes
+In Theorem \ref{thm:NonUniformValuations} we characterized the optimal price sequence as a function of the \NE~$\Psi(E)$.
+We now study in more detail the effect of network properties on $\Psi(E)$ and the optimal price sequence and revenue.
+In this regard, we consider a weakly-tied block model, where $E=I+\delta C$ for $C \ge 0$ and some sufficiently small $\delta \ge 0$.
+This network matrix represents a natural setting in which the utility gain of buyers within each block is larger than the ones across blocks.
+Also, note that for this network matrix, using Lemma \ref{Lem:DeltaSmall}, for uniform valuations and $A= \frac{1}{m}I$, Assumption \ref{assump:generalnetworkNonUniformValuations} and therefore Theorem \ref{thm:NonUniformValuations} holds.
+In particular, a second order Taylor approximation of $\Psi(E)$ leads to

-We have the following implications: \begin{itemize} \item The first term is larger than $\frac{1}{4}$, showing that the revenue is larger than the revenue obtained in a market with only one round of pricing. \item The second term shows that larger overall network externality, i.e., larger $\sum_{i, j} C_{ij}$ leads to a larger revenue. \item The third term shows that for a given $\sum_{i, j=1}^m C_{ij}$, the network with the most ``asymmetry'' has the highest revenue.
-More specifically, since we have
+Proposition \ref{Lem:PsiIncreasing} together with Eq. \eqref{eq:remark:approx1:second} leads to the following implications. \begin{itemize} \item The second term shows that higher sum of inter blocks utility gains, i.e, $\mathbf{1}^T C \mathbf{1}$, leads to higher $\Psi(E)$ and therefore higher revenue. \item The third term shows that for a given $\mathbf{1}^T C \mathbf{1}$, the highest revenue is obtained for a network with the minimum $\mathbf{1}^T C^2 \mathbf{1}$ where